dwyl/quotes/README.md

-Read through the _existing_ quotes and check they are accurate, insightful and _positive_.
+Read through the _existing_ quotes and check they are accurate, insightful and inspires _positive action_.
 Accuracy means no misquotes or _misattributions_ (_attributing a quote to an author when in fact they never said/wrote it_).
 Insightful means it gives us some insight that we can apply to our own lives.
-Positivity is vital,
+Inspires _positive action_ is vital,
 we aren't interested in quotes with a negative tone.

 For example, consider the following quote which is _not_ included in our list: